Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/articles.md

 ## Moving FAQs into knowledge bases

-[to convert a FAQ to a knowledge article, you first need to have access to the service with the Services Manager role.
-Once you have access to the service then you will need the Knowledge Contributer role to create the new article.]
+To convert a FAQ to a knowledge article, you first need to have access to the relevant service with the Services Manager role.
+Once you have access to the service, then you will need the Knowledge Contributor role to create the new article.

-You must have the _____ role assigned to be able to convert FAQs to Knowledge articles.

 **To convert an existing FAQ to a knowledge base article:**
 1. In the left-hand menu bar, navigate to Service Management > Service Portfolio.